everpub/openscienceprize/proposal.md

 Below we list some of the tools available to address each of the technical challenges:

-* Collaborative creation of code is solved by GitHub.
+* Collaborative creation of code is solved by GitHub

-* Describing the environment in which code runs is solved by docker containers.
+* Describing the environment in which code runs is solved by docker containers

-* Managing workflows is solved by tools like `make`, `snakemake`, etc.
+* Managing workflows is solved by tools like `make`, `snakemake`, etc

-* Jupyter notebooks allow you to describe the narrative of your computations.
+* Notebooks (e.g. jupyter, Rmarkdown, ...) allow you to describe the narrative of your computations

 * Continuous integration helps you spot regressions.
 If a robot can run your analysis, it is reproducible!

-* Zenodo makes your code citable and archives it for ever.
+* Zenodo makes your code citable and archives it for ever

-* Jupyter notebooks allow you to write rich documents combining text, code, figures, equations and interactive elements.
+* Notebooks allow you to write rich documents combining text, code, figures, equations and interactive elements

 These tools are in widespread use outside of academia, are considered best practices, and are part of a flourishing open-source ecosystem based on the idea of interoperability.

-What is missing is experience of how to combine them into a working pipeline and better user interfaces that are streamlined for the academic use-case.
+What is missing in academia is the experience of how to combine them into a working pipeline as well as better user interfaces that are streamlined for the academic use-case.

 ## Solution